danhaywood/danhaywood.github.io/_posts/2009-09-09-ducktyping-in-java-and-the-ubiquitous-language.md

     }

-What our speaker wanted was to be able to pass a DuckLike object around to something that would use IDucks, without having to say class DuckLike implements IDuck:
+What our speaker wanted was to be able to pass a DuckLike object around to something that would use `IDuck`s, without having to say "class DuckLike implements IDuck":

     public class DuckUser {